-The Protein Labelling Market size in the Middle East & Africa was valued at USD 0.12 billion in 2022.
-It is further expected to grow at a CAGR of 6.18%, to reach USD 0.16 billion by 2027.
+The Protein Labelling Market size in the Middle East & Africa was valued at USD 0.13 billion in 2023.
+It is further expected to grow at a CAGR of 6.18%, to reach USD 0.17 billion by 2028.

 The protein labelling market in the MEA region is expected to be primarily driven by a strong trend of rising healthcare expenditures.
 Increased R&D spending and expansion in proteomics research are two more key causes.
 In addition, protein labelling is becoming more widely used in in vitro, in vivo, and biorthogonal labelling approaches, which will lead to market expansion.
 As a result, protein labelling is becoming increasingly popular.
 Protein labelling uses a short tag to prevent protein folding and function from being disrupted.
 Immunochemistry, fluorescence in situ hybridization (FISH), cell tracing, receptor tagging, and fluorescence spectroscopy are just a few of the applications for these fluorescent proteins.
 The market for Middle East Africa protein labelling is projected to develop even more in the future due to the expanding variety of applications.

 Increased R&D expenditure for proteomics research aids protein analysis, driving demand for protein labelling methods.
 This increase in R&D funding has aided the proteomics field by expanding the usefulness of mass spectrometry, protein microarrays, and biochips in this sector.
 In addition, the use of labels in the detection and purification of proteins and diagnostic tests based on the detection of the presence of a specific protein has expanded dramatically due to the use of bioengineering.